ABCDGirls/IgnytBearStation/README.md

 ## 🏠 Home section

-- In this section, Rock Beer offer his services with brand-storytelling accompanying with images
+- In this section, Ignyt Beer Station offer his services with brand-storytelling accompanying with images
 - Also we show up the name, profile and review of our customers

 ## 🍔 menu section

-- In products section we have of course all our combos as hamburguerses, chips, pizza, etc. in cards.
+- In products section we have of course all the combos with beer.

 ## 📋Events and promotions section